-Bigeye is a large tuna that also grows more slowly than yellowfin or skipjack, but matures relatively young, around three years.
-It is found in the Indian, Pacific and Atlantic Oceans and represents 8% of the world's tuna catch4.
+Bigeye (Thunnus obesus) is a large tuna that also grows more slowly than yellowfin or skipjack, but matures relatively young, around three years.
+It is found in the Indian, Pacific and Atlantic Oceans and represents 7% of the world's tuna catch.
 Because bigeye typically live at deeper depths, compared to yellowfin and skipjack, they have a thick layer of fat to insulate them from the colder water.
 This fat adds moisture, that makes bigeye attractive for sashimi markets.